Marcokorcak/Cross-Site-Request-Forgery-CSRF/README.md

 <img src= "https://user-images.githubusercontent.com/77298953/210190190-c2ade104-ecc0-4130-bd2b-8d2fc62fd70c.PNG" width=70% height=70%>

+The image above shows the errors thrown by the website since the countermeasures are turned on
 </br>

 Question: Please explain why the attacker cannot send these secret tokens in the CSRF